 Another great use of Trello is to utilize it to break down steps or tasks from webinar/courses you have paid (or signed-up for) to implement in your business.
 If you tend to buy courses and watch, but don’t actively implement, I highly encourage you to start trying to utilize that information in a more active manner.
 Take notes, and think about what steps you can implement in your business as you watch.
 Enter these steps into a Trello board as separate cards or a checklist.
 Make notes of what video timestamp the information you need is at to refer back to or any other additional resources you need to use to make that task happen.

 Overall, I tend to avoid too many systems or apps, sometimes I find it’s another way to be distracted, but Trello is a program I am utilizing more and more to organize my business and keep me on track.
+See all the ways I use Trello for my business in this FREE course!

 Do you use Trello?
 I would love to hear how you utilize it in your business!
 Better yet if you have a blog post, leave the link below!!